-Conduct a soil survey of the area that would be directly affected by project infrastructure in accordance with section 6.1, Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
+Conduct a soil survey of the area that would be affected by the RDPE in accordance with section 6.1, Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
 Undertake soil tests and laboratory analyses of representative samples down the soil profile, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, storm water run-off quality, rehabilitation and agricultural productivity of the land.